ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-dask.md

 # Distributed data in Dask

-The idea here is to split up large datasets into chunks (also called 'partitions' or 'shard') and operate in parallel on those chunks.
+The idea here is to split up large datasets into chunks (also called 'partitions' or 'shards') and operate in parallel on those chunks.
 This generally assumes that / works best when the operations can be done independently on the chunks and limited information needs be communicated between chunks.

 Some advantages of this are:

  - increasing speed by using multiple cores to process the data.
  - when using multiple nodes, increasing the amount of total memory that can be used by having the data split across the nodes.

+# Dask's distributed data types

 Some of the key types of distributed data objects in Dask are:

   - distributed dataframes - each chunk is a Pandas dataframe
   - distributed arrays - each subset of the array is a Numpy array